-Wildland Trekking shares the best day hikes to do in Grand Canyon National Park.
+Wildland Trekking shares the best one-day Grand Canyon hikes to do in the national park.
 Find more hiking advice at www.wildlandtrekking.com.

 The Grand Canyon is a place that must be experienced to be understood.
 And there are layers of potential experience to choose from, much like the rock layers that form the canyon’s walls.
 The top layer of experience is standing on the rim, gazing into the canyon’s incredible depths.
 For the majority of Grand Canyon visitors, this is as far as they – and their experiential understanding of the canyon – go.
 There is much to be gained from standing on the rim and contemplating this phenomenal landscape!

 The next layer is going on a day hike below the rim, and there are many micro-layers to this option: one-hour hikes, six-hour hikes, full-day hikes, popular trails, remote trails and so on.
 And lastly, there is the option of a multi-day backpacking or rafting trip to explore in-depth the intimate details of the world’s most famous canyon.

 Our focus in this piece is the middle option – a one-day hiking experience in the Grand Canyon.
 A day hike can be a phenomenally enriching, and in some cases, even life-changing, experience for people.
 While it’s not the end-all of possible adventures, it is an extremely worthwhile way to make the most of your visit to Grand Canyon National Park.

 1. Hike South Kaibab Trail to Skeleton Point